 Eucalyptus plants are notoriously thirsty.
 Many people plant them in or near swamps to drain water and detract mosquitoes that could be carrying the malaria virus.
 This absorbing ability is good news for your floors and cabinets as this wood is very absorbent.
 It can soak up water-based and oil-based stains quickly and evenly!

 Native Australian aborigines use eucalyptus oil to treat infections.
 They even believe that it can prevent cancer!
 In ancient China, the oil was used as a remedy for tuberculosis and asthma.

 Today, ship masts, railways sleepers, and ship keels are built with eucalyptus wood.
 This is because of durability and strength.

 Guess what!
 Did you know that native Australians have been using hollowed-out eucalyptus wood to create the didgeridoo for over 1,500 years?
-The wood hollowed out by termites and then fashioned into a beautiful instrument.
+The wood was hollowed out by termites and then fashioned into a beautiful instrument.

-A notable species of Eucalyptus is referred to as “rainbow eucalyptus.”
+A notable species is referred to as “rainbow eucalyptus.”
 You can see why just by looking at it!
 The plant sheds its bark many times per year, showing off the layers of bark underneath the surface.
 It starts out green, then fades to various shades of red, blue and even purple as time goes on.
 Unique and beautiful!